caraya/xml-workflow/converting-to-html-pdf.md

 # Converting our content into other formats

 One of the biggest advantages of working with XML is that we can convert the abstract tags into other markups.
-For the purposes of this project we'll convert the XML created to match the schema we just created to HTML and then we'll convert it to [XSL Formating Objects](http://www.xml.com/pub/a/2002/03/20/xsl-fo.html) and then using tools like [Apache FOP](http://xmlgraphics.apache.org/fop/) or [RenderX](http://www.renderx.com/tools/xep.html) we'll conver the XSL-FO into PDF
+For the purposes of this project we'll convert the XML created to match the schema we just created to HTML and then use tools like [PrinceXML](http://www.princexml.com) or [AntenaHouse](http://www.antennahouse.com) we'll convert the HTML/CSS files to PDF

 ## Why HTML

+HTML is the default format for the web and for most web/html based content such as

 ## Why PDF